Hyundai Grandeur EV unlikely; PHEV reportedly arriving in 2025: Report

 No plans for a Hyundai Grandeur EV, says report

-Had HMC actually planned a Hyundai Grandeur EV launch, it would’ve had two options for the platform.
-The obvious route was modifying the seventh-gen Grandeur’s platform to take in the battery and motor.
-Another way was developing a more advanced car based on the E-GMP, the dedicated EV platform that underpins the Ioniq 6 and will spawn the 5-meter-long Ioniq 7 in the coming months.
+Had HMC (Hyundai Motor Company) actually planned a Hyundai Grandeur EV launch, it would’ve had two options for the platform.
+The obvious route was modifying the seventh-gen Grandeur to take in the battery and motor.
+Another way was developing a more advanced car based on the E-GMP (Electric-Global Modular Platform), the dedicated EV platform that underpins the Ioniq 6 and will spawn the 5-meter-long Ioniq 7 in the coming months.

 On the Hyundai Grandeur Plug-in Hybrid

 A Hyundai Grandeur Plug-in Hybrid is in the pipeline for S.Korea, scheduled to arrive in 2025, as per a report ET News released on August 27, 2023.
-The Grandeur PHEV is in the early stage of development, and some of HMC’s partners are already working on the components for its powertrain, claims the S.Korean report.
-The company is said to have placed orders for parts for 80,000-90,000 Grandeur PHEVs per year.
+The Grandeur PHEV was in the early stage of development, and some of HMC’s partners were already working on the components for its powertrain, claimed the S.Korean report.
+The company was said to have placed orders for parts for 80,000-90,000 Grandeur PHEVs per year.

 HMC will employ Hyundai Motor Group (HMG)’s second-generation plug-in hybrid system in the Grandeur Plug-in Hybrid.
 The plug-in hybrid sedan is expected to deliver an electric range of up to 62 miles, which would be impressive given that South Korea has a stringent new vehicle testing program.